shubhamdang/power-optimisation/README.md

     ```

 - Place the script `activate_node_check.py` at /opt/power_optimisation/activate_node_check.py
+  This script checks the available resources on the compute nodes that are mapped to the project uuid provided in the command line args of the script.
+Based on resouces available, it then decides whether the node needs to be activated  or not.
     [`activate_node_check.py](https://github.com/shubhamdang/power-optimisation/blob/main/activate_node_check.py)

 -  Now place `config.ini` at /opt/power_optimisation/config-up.ini and update the config values.